-Children will enjoy the beaches with plenty of water-sports and clear water to paddle in.
+Children will enjoy the beaches, with plenty of water-sports and clear waters to paddle in.
 Acqua Plus waterpark makes for a great day trip, with a variety of slides for adrenaline junkies.

 Malia has six sandy beaches in total.
 Sirens beach hosts great water-sports activities – from banana boats to parasailing!
 If you’re looking for a relaxing location to sunbathe and swim, Potamos beach is quieter and further away from the bars.

-Beach road is the best place to go to for shopping.
-There are supermarkets for replenishing holiday essentials or souvenir shops selling tourist memorabilia, locally made pottery, jewellery and delicacies.
+Beach Road is the best place to go to for shopping.
+There are supermarkets perfect for replenishing holiday essentials and souvenir shops selling tourist memorabilia, locally made pottery, jewellery and delicacies.

 In the Summer, the resort hosts Malia Live Beach Festival which attracts thousands of visitors annually.
 A variety of big-name Djs and artists perform at different venues – with previous headliners including AJ Tracey, Tinie Tempah, and Jess Glyne!

 The peak party season is between February and November.
-During this time travellers can also enjoy warm, sunny weather with temperatures reaching the low 30s.
+During this time visitors will enjoy warm, sunny weather with temperatures reaching the low 30s.
 Sightseers should visit in the springtime or September when there are fewer crowds and cooler temperatures.